 What are the duties of membership?

-Members in good standing are those who have paid their annual fees and continue to support the aims and objectives of the organization.
+Members in good standing are those who have paid their annual fees and continue to support the mission and aims and objectives of the organization.
 They are encouraged to participate in committee work and stand for office as well as attend meetings, which are usually held once a month.

 How much are membership fees?

 Each club sets its own fees.
 The average is about $150 per year.
 This amount includes fees to the provincial organization and the national and international federations.

 What happens if a member moves away from her club?

 A member of any club in Canada can transfer her membership to any other club in Canada at no cost.

 What is the purpose of the provincial organization?

 As an advocacy group, BPW must address issues at the appropriate level of jurisdiction.
 BPW Ontario lobbies government and other organizations on matters of provincial concern on behalf of all its members across Ontario.
 Click here to access BPW Ontario's briefs to the government.